 The largest aquatic team sport is water polo.
 It is the most popular and best-played in south and central Europe, with Hungary, Italy, Greece and the nations that formerly made up Yugoslavia at the top.
 When Serbia and Croatia met in the 2015 world championship final, it was the biggest news item in Croatian media.
-Not just the biggest sports news, but the biggest news in all categories.
-World-class water polo players are impressive athletes, who spend almost as much time in the water as swimmers.
-That’s why it wouldn’t be surprising if they weren’t also decent swimmers, perhaps even good.
+Not just the biggest sports news, but the biggest news—period—in all categories.
+World-class water polo players are impressive athletes who spend almost as much time in the water as swimmers.
+That’s why it wouldn’t be surprising if they weren’t also decent swimmers, perhaps even good ones.

 The male Hungarian team won the first three Olympic tournaments of the twenty-first century.
-The average height in the starting line-up was about 6’5’’.
-When Croatia won the Olympic gold in London in 2012, the average height in the team of was a whopping 6’8’’.
-Standing 6’9’’ and weighing 250 pounds, Damir Buric was literally one of the pillars when Croatia illustrated that modern water polo had developed into a more physical sport.
+The average height of a player in the starting lineup was about 6’5’’.
+When Croatia won the Olympic gold in London in 2012, the average height was a whopping 6’8’’.
+Standing 6’9’’ and weighing 250 pounds, Damir Buric was literally one of the pillars to help Croatia illustrate that modern water polo had developed into a more physical sport.

 Los Angeles, California, March 1972.
-Kurt Krumpholz played water polo in the UCLA college team.
-Krumpholz, a so-called “country club swimmer” as he started swimming in the pool at his parents’ golf club, had picked water polo over swimming, even though he still tried to swim with the college team whenever he had time.
-And he was good when doing so, so good that he placed seventh in the 500 yards freestyle at the college championships.
+Kurt Krumpholz played water polo on the UCLA college team.
+Krumpholz, a so-called “country club swimmer” (as he started swimming in the pool at his parents’ golf club), had picked water polo over swimming, even though he still tried to swim with the college team whenever he had time.
+And he was good when doing so, so good that he placed seventh in the 500 yard freestyle at the college championships.

-Many Europeans find 500 yards freestyle to be a particularly gruesome attraction at the amusement park of swimming.
-On the rest of the planet, this medium distance event is made up of sixteen lengths and a total of 400 meters.
-But not in the United States.
+Many Europeans find 500 yard freestyle to be a particularly gruesome attraction at the amusement park of swimming.
+On the rest of the planet, this medium distance event is made up of 16 lengths and a total of 400 meters—but not in the United States.
 In addition to the distance being 457 meters, it also includes an additional four painful lengths you need to prepare for mentally when planning the race.

-For quite some time, Krumpholz’ goal had nothing to do with swimming, but concerned joining the national team in water polo.
-But when his name was missing in the Olympic team, he gave himself a new goal: joining the national team in swimming.
-So once he was done with his exams at the end of May, he went to Santa Clara outside of San Francisco to train with Coach George Haines.
+For quite some time, Krumpholz’ goal had nothing to do with swimming, but concerned joining the national water polo team.
+But when his name was missing from the Olympic team, he gave himself a new goal: joining the national team in swimming.
+So once he was done with his exams at the end of May, he went to Santa Clara, a town outside of San Francisco, to train with Coach George Haines.

 Kurt Krumpholz wasn’t qualified for the Olympic qualifiers and only had two months to get his swimming up to par.
-Thanks to the explosive energy he’d acquired from chasing the ball in water polo, he didn’t have any problems qualifying to the Olympic qualifying races in 100 and 200 meters freestyle
+Thanks to the explosive energy he’d acquired from chasing the ball in water polo, he didn’t have any problems qualifying for the Olympic qualifying races in 100 and 200m freestyle.

-However, Coach Haines also wanted him to swim 400 meters freestyle, something Krumpholz wasn’t all that thrilled about.
-He wanted to give everything he had on qualifying to the Olympic team in 100 and 200 meters freestyle, where being among the top six competitors sufficed for getting a spot.
-In 400 meters freestyle, however, you had to be among the top three.
-The people around him were also skeptical as to whether a water polo player could manage 400 meters freestyle in a 50 meter swimming pool.
-A large pool means less explosive turns and that you need to rely more on your swimming.
+However, Coach Haines also wanted him to swim the 400m freestyle, something Krumpholz wasn’t all that thrilled about.
+He wanted to give everything he had to qualify for the Olympic team in 100 and 200m freestyle, where being among the top six competitors sufficed to get a spot.
+In 400m freestyle, however, you had to be among the top three.
+The people around him were also skeptical whether a water polo player could manage 400m freestyle in a 50-meter swimming pool.
+A large pool means less explosive turns and needing to rely more on your swimming.